sagemath/trac_to_gh/Issue 9812.md

 CC:  @kcrisman @rbeezer

+Keywords: beginner

-I think parametric_plot should default to having an aspect ratio of 1.
+I think parametric_plot and polar_plot should default to having an aspect ratio of 1.
 Often we are plotting circles or other objects where we actually want to see the relationship between the two variables.

-Besides, it seems like mma does this too.
+In my tests, mma also gives an aspect_ratio of 1 for these sorts of plots.

 Issue created by migration from https://trac.sagemath.org/ticket/9813